tmacsweeney/assignments/README.md

 ### Expected Deliverables
 We'd like to see:

 1-The ETL application including the mentioned phases as well as mock data storages to test the component.
+You can use publicly available sources of data, public files with data, etc.

 2-Any related component handling the traces and logs from executions